nais/salsa-workshop/labs/lab-5-extra/README.md

 the [Go Generator](https://github.com/slsa-framework/slsa-github-generator/blob/main/internal/builders/go/README.md) in this workshop, but you can use any builder you want.

-Define a configuration file called `.slsa-goreleaser.yml` in the root of your project.
+For Golang project, define a configuration file called `.slsa-goreleaser.yml` in the root of your project.

 ```yaml
 # Version for this file.